-Four Palestinians killed in Israeli raid in Jenin
+Nine Palestinians killed in Israeli raid in Jenin

 - Published

-Four Palestinians, including an elderly woman, have been killed during an Israeli military raid in the occupied West bank, Palestinian officials say.
+Nine Palestinians, including an elderly woman, have been killed in an Israeli military raid in the occupied West bank, Palestinian officials say.

 The Palestinian health minister warned that the situation was "critical" in Jenin, with many other people injured and ambulances unable to reach them.